AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/edge-network/xdm-experience-events.md

+---
+title: Experience Data Model (XDM) Experience Events
+description: A guide that explains how XDM Experience Events can be used with the Adobe Experience Platform Edge Network extensions.
+---

-# XDM Experience Events
+# Experience Data Model (XDM) Experience Events

-The Adobe Experience Platform Edge extension can send events that follow a previously defined XDM schema to Adobe Experience Edge Network.
+The Adobe Experience Platform Edge extension can send events that follow a previously defined Experience Data Model (XDM) schema to Adobe Experience Edge Network.
 This extension automatically adds Identity information to each Experience event as described in this document.

 ## Event structure